 As with any company initiative, assigning responsibility to a committee that can oversee diversity and inclusion is a great place to start.
-Members should include high-level executives with real power to make change within the organization.
-These individuals should also demonstrate a personal interest in and commitment to creating a more inclusive work culture.
+Members should include high-level executives with real power to make a change within the organization.
+These individuals should also demonstrate a personal interest in and commitment to creating a more inclusive environment.

 Write a diversity statement

 Your company’s workplace inclusivity task force can also be responsible for coming up with a diversity statement.
 This is a delicate task that requires careful wording and thoughtfulness to ensure that the result aligns with company goals and doesn’t inadvertently exclude anyone.
 Don’t be afraid to look to examples for inspiration.
 For example, this diversity statement from Dreamwidth Studios is often touted as one of the best all-encompassing statements out there and has been adapted by countless organizations (with proper credit, of course.)

 You may also choose to write separate internal and external diversity statements.
 The commitments you make to customers and the community at large are often vastly different from the commitments you make to your employees.
 Writing separate statements can show further dedication to addressing the unique needs of these internal and external stakeholders.
 Make sure the statement is communicated and reflected in your internal communications.